 - Navigate to .

 - Select .

-- Click Change Download Source.
+- Click the Change Download Source button.

 The Change Download Source Type dialog box opens.